abidalfrz/fastapi-todo-manager/README.md

 # 📝 FastAPI Task Management API

-This repository containas a RESTful API for managing to-do tasks using FastAPI.
+This repository contains a RESTful API for managing to-do tasks using FastAPI.
 The application allows users to create, read, update, and delete tasks, with JWT-based authentication for secure access.

 ---